applebuddy/TOEIC-Speaking-Study/README.md

 - If you wanted to get a pet, where would you go to get one?
   - If I wanted a pet, I would go to the animal shelter.
 They have dogs and cats that need a home.
 I would adopt one.
   - Animal shelters provide well-maintainied faciliities for animal.
 Also, the environment is clean. so I can trust them.
+- How often do you cook, and what type of food do you usually make?
+  - I cook dinner for myself and family almost every evening, and i usually make Korean food.
+  - Well, it depends on what I'm making. but on average, it takes about an hour (from start to finish.)
+  - Well, on average, it takes about an hour from start to finish

 How far? ... 은 거리에 관한 질문이다.